st-kl/games-review-API/README.md

-# House of Games API
+# Board Game Review API

-## Description
+## Project

-This is an API to give access to board game reviews and related information.
+This is a RESTful API giving access to board game reviews and related information such as comments and users.\
-It's a project to mimic the building of a real world back end service which provides the information to the front end architecture.
+It's a project to mimic the building of a real world backend service which provides the information to the frontend architecture.

-A productive version is hosted on Heroku and can be access via https://be-nc-games-sk.herokuapp.com/api. \
+A productive version is hosted on Heroku:\
+https://be-nc-games-sk.herokuapp.com/api. \

 The `/api` path contains more details about available endpoints and how to interact with them.

+### Highlights

+- TDD: All functions, endpoints and related queries were built following the TDD process
+- Error Handling: 400, 404 and 500
+- Routing: each endpoint is accessed using `express` routers
+- MVC: Model-Controller design pattern to handle request using promise chains and `async-await` syntax

 ### Tables